rivet-lang/docs/src/getting_started.md

 ## Overview

-Rivet is a general purpose programming language designed for the development of stable and safe software.
+Rivet's goal is to be a very powerful programming language and at the same time easy to use, with a syntax that is the result of mixing Go + Zig + C#, and by other languages such as Python, Lua, TypeScript, D, etc.

 Rivet uses the C programming language as its main backend.